 Moviegoers made a date with Crazy Rich Asians.

 The Warner Bros. romantic comedy took the top spot at the weekend box office with an estimated $25.2 million domestic debut, according to Box Office Mojo.
-Since opening Wednesday, the film has earned a total of $34 million, exceeding expectations.
+Since opening on Wednesday, the film has earned a total of $34 million, surpassing expectations.

 Based on Kevin Kwan’s international bestseller by the same name, the film tells the story of a New York college professor who travels to Singapore with her longtime boyfriend for his best friend’s wedding.
 Once they get there, she finds out her significant other is crazy rich.